 Responsibility: You're not responsible for the day's entire reading assignment.
 You may choose one or two texts from day's assignments, or focus on part of one text.

-Open presentation by inviting students to raise questions, problems, or overall observations regarding reading assignment.
+Open presentation by inviting students to raise questions, issues, or overall observations regarding reading assignment.
 (Questions may be addressed to instructor as well as discussion leader.)

 Lead discussion.
 Ask follow-up questions, or restate original question.
 Sometimes it's good to start with several questions at once.
 (If you don't know answers, ask for help from students or instructor.)